 \subsection{Semantic Similarity}

-The Semantic Textual Similarity (STS) benchmark~\cite{stsbenchmark} measures the ability of models to replicate fine-grained graded human judgements of pairwise English sentence similarity.
+The Semantic Textual Similarity (STS) benchmark~\cite{stsbenchmark} measures the ability of models to replicate fine-grained grained human judgements on pairwise English sentence similarity.
 Models are scored according to their Pearson correlation, $r$, on gold labels ranging from 0, unrelated meaning, to 5, semantically equivalent, with intermediate values capturing carefully defined degrees of meaning overlap.
-STS is broadly used to evaluate the quality of sentence-level embeddings by assessing the degree to which similarity between pairs of sentence embeddings aligns with human perception of sentence meaning similarity.
+STS is used to evaluate the quality of sentence-level embeddings by assessing the degree to which similarity between pairs of sentence embeddings aligns with human perception of sentence meaning similarity.

 Table \ref{tab:stsb} reports performance on the STS benchmark for LaBSE versus existing sentence embedding models.
-Following prior work, the semantic similarity of a sentence pair according to LaBSE is computed as the arccos distance between the pair's sentence embeddings.\footnote{Within prior work, \emph{m}-USE, USE and ConvEmbed use arccos distance to measure embedding space semantic similarity, while InferSent and SentenceBERT use cosine similarity.} In addition to performance using similarity scores commuted directly from sentence embeddings from the various models, we include numbers for SentenceBERT when it is fine-tuned for the STS task as well as ConvEmbed when an additional affine transform is trained to fit the embeddings to STS.
+Following prior work, the semantic similarity of a sentence pair according to LaBSE is computed as the arc cosine distance between the pair's sentence embeddings.\footnote{Within prior work, \emph{m}-USE, USE and ConvEmbed use arccos distance to measure embedding space semantic similarity, while InferSent and SentenceBERT use cosine similarity.} For comparison, we include numbers for SentenceBERT when it is fine-tuned for the STS task as well as ConvEmbed when an additional affine transform is trained to fit the embeddings to STS.
 We observe that LaBSE performs worse on pairwise English semantic similarity than other sentence embedding models.
 We suspect training LaBSE on translation pairs biases the model to excel at detecting meaning equivalence, but not at distinguishing between fine grained degrees of meaning overlap.

-We observe that LaBSE performs worse on pairwise English semantic similarity than other sentence embedding models.
-This result contrasts with its excellent performance on cross-lingual bi-text retrieval.
-The cross-lingual \emph{m}-USE model notably achieves the best overall performance, even outperforming SentenceBERT when SentenceBERT is not fine-tuned for the STS task.
-We suspect training LaBSE on translation pairs biases the model to excel at detecting meaning equivalence, but not at distinguishing between fine grained degrees of meaning overlap. \emph{m}-USE is trained similarity to LaBSE but also contains additional monolingual training data on the prediction of input-response pairs.
-Predicting input-response pairs has been previously shown to produce excellent sentence embedding representations as assessed by semantic similarity tasks (e.g., ConvEmbed \cite{yang-etal-2018-learning}).
+Recently \citet{reimers-gurevych-2020-making} showed one can distill a English sentence representation model to a student multilingual model using a language alignment loss.
+The distilled model performs well on (multilingual-)STS benchmarks but underperforms on bitext retrieval tasks when compared to state-of-the-art models.
+Our approach is complimentary and can be combined with their method to distill better student models.